barillax/barillax.github.com/_posts/2011-01-13-first-post.md

 After five long years, orihasawebsite is reborn!

-For a while now, I've need a place to keep track of interesting projects and diversions, but working with my old PHP-based site was a bit of a pain.
+For a while now, I've needed a place to keep track of interesting projects and diversions, but working with my old PHP-based site was a bit of a pain.
 Besides being ugly as sin, it was designed more like a portfolio than a living site that could be updated frequently.
 Yep, it was time for a blog.

 I looked into the usual suspects like [Wordpress][] and [Blogger][], and determined that my meager needs were dwarfed by the capabilities of both products.
 But, both solutions were so damned *boring*.
 I realized that if I went with either solution, I could have a new website up that very same day, no coding or design required.